bsuwal/bsuwal.github.io/_posts/2025-01-19-langur-burja-rules.md

 While this is true for our game of 6 symbols and 6 fair dice, this also happens to be true whenever the number of symbols equals the number of fair dice (for eg, if we were to play with only 2 symbols and a fair coin instead).
 Interestingly, the house advantage in this setting stays around the 0.264 mark even with increasing $N$.

-This is illustrated in the following figure:
+This is illustrated in the following figure.
+The $N=6$ case is our familiar case of playing with 6 dice.
 ![bot-firta]({{ site.url }}/assets/img/langur_burja/alternate-scheme-1.png)

 #### **Alternate payoff scheme 2:**
-Under this scheme, which I call the Strict बोट फिर्ता regime, the House distributes the payoff in the following manner.
-The way it departs from the payoff scheme above is highlighted in bold.
-Suppose the Player bets Rs 1 on a symbol.
-Let $k \in \\{0, 1, 2, 3, 4, 5, 6\\}$  be the number of dice that show the Player's chosen symbol.
+Under this scheme, which we call the Strict बोट फिर्ता regime, the House distributes the payoff in the following manner.
+The way it departs from the regular payoff scheme above is again highlighted in bold.

 1. If $k = 0$, the Player loses their bet amount.
 2. **If $k = 1$, the House returns the Player's original bet amount (i.e बोट फिर्ता)**.
 The Player's payoff in this scenario is 0.
 2. **If $k > 1$, then the Player's payoff is (k-1).**